open-cloud/open-cloud.github.io.old/4_notes.md

    installed and he or she may ssh into the slice's slivers.

 4. The full range of SitePrivileges is not implemented.
-Only Admin (currently mis-named PI) is supported, as opposed to Admin, Tech, and PI.
+Only Admin (currently named "PI") is supported, as opposed to Admin, Tech, and PI.

+5. OVX installation is currently disjoint from the OpenStack installation.
+Eventually, OVX (and the corresponding Neutron plugin) will be installed as part of OpenStack via Juju.

-5. Need to automate the binding of interfaces to images.
+6. Need to automate the binding of interfaces to images.